anthonybudd/anthonybudd/README.md

 </h3>

 REST API & SaaS Specialist.
-Over 12 years of experience building web technology with PHP, Javascript and TypeScript.
+Over 12 years of experience building web technology with PHP, TypeScript and JavaScript.

 - ⭐️ My projects have generated over 1000 stars
 - 🏢 Worked at Apple, RedHat and LegalZoom